m-fili/Tennis_MADDPG/Report.md

 # Report

 ## 1. Introduction
-In this project, an actor-critic method called "Deep deterministic policy gradients" is used to solve Reacher environment.
+In this project, a multi-agent actor-critic method called "Multi Agent Deep deterministic policy gradients" is used to solve __Tennis__ environment.
 This algorithm uses a replay buffer to store past experiences (like DQN) which helps to de-correlate them and also help remember old experiences.
-This algorithm uses an actor to estimate actions and a critic to estimate the Q(s, a).
+This algorithm incorporates an actor to estimate actions and a critic to estimate the Q(s, a).